top of page

 throughout the country.
 God knew where this would take me and how I would respond.

-Looking back, I can see that the Lord determined my path.
+Looking back, I can see how the Lord determined my path.

 During my second summer in Arizona, the youth from my new church piled on the bus,